 So altogether, that makes it more like the goddess "Fortuna helps the strong".

 That was a real big deal.
 Fortuna's sacred day was 11 June.
 Holy crap, that's the day before my birthday, and holy crap again the later state church of the Roman Empire, which still survives in an RC or EO parish near you, has holy days for its "saints" still!
 The cult of Fors Fortuna (hey, there's that "strong" thing again) was found all over the Roman world and was a festival on 24 June.

-Now Fortuna was known as Tyche to the Greeks, from whom the Romans took much of their original state religion, and as Tyche was all over the Greek world before the Roman world.
+Now Fortuna was known as Tyche to the Greeks, from whom the Romans took much of their original state religion, and Fortuna, as Tyche, was all over the Greek world before the Roman world.
 The Roman name comes from Vortumna, which means "she who spins the year" and if you're paying attention, there you go with a "wheel of fortune".
 But, just like with the saying from Terence, wheel of fortune isn't all there is to it.
-It's rota Fortuna in Latin, the wheel of the goddess Fortune, as she spins the year and what happens to you shakes out.
+It's rota Fortuna in Latin, the wheel of the goddess Fortune.
+As she spins the year what happens to you during the year shakes out.
 Thing is though, you don't get to buy any damn letters to move things in your, uh, favour, so instead, you'd better hit her temple and make her happy, or else just say she's a fickle whore who does what she damn well pleases.
 Both opinions and behaviours were common in the ancient world.